Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Appendix: Supplemental case studies

 \subsection{Nuclear accidents}

-We consider events (incidents and accidents) occurring at nuclear power plants, studied in \cite{WheatleyNuclear2015}.
-We consider both the property damage (in US Dollars), and a logarithmic measure of the amount of radiation released called the Nuclear Accident Magnitude Scale (NAMS) \cite{Smythe}.
+We consider as events accidents occurring at nuclear power plants, studied in \citep{WheatleyNuclear2015, Ayoub2021, Ayoub2023}.
+For this two measures of severity are considered: the cost measured in 2011 US Dollars, for which there are 173 values over the period of 1960 to 2015; and a logarithmic measure of radiation released called the Nuclear Accident Magnitude Scale (NAMS) \citep{Smythe}, for which there are 33 values over the same period.
 Since the disaster at Fukushima in 2011, Nuclear power has come under major public scrutiny.
-Further, the level of risk that the nuclear industry claims is consistently much lower than statistical analysis of past events indicates \cite{SornettePSA}.
+Further, the level of risk that the nuclear industry claims is consistently much lower than statistical analysis of past events indicates \citep{SornettePSA}.
 Thus, it is crucial to arrive at a better understanding of the true risk level in this critical application.

-The disaster occurring at Fukushima in 2011 is expected to cost 170 Billion USD.
-Fukushima, being the most costly event thus far, accounts for 60 percent of the total damage to date (including itself) caused by the 184 events in the dataset.
-Within a pure Pareto description, this value of 60 percent corresponds to a tail exponent $\alpha =0.4$ (see \cite{Feller1971} p.169 and eq.(4.48) in \cite{Sornette2006}), clearly qualifying nuclear accidents as extreme risks.
-It is instructive to ask whether a very heavy Pareto tail is sufficient to account for these extreme risks or, alternatively, if the tests discussed here could identify outliers / DKs in this data.
+The disasters occurring at Chernobyl (1986) and Fukushima (2011) are the most costly accidents thus far, and together are estimated to have caused damage costing 430 Billion 2011 US dollars.
+This is roughly equal to five times the cost of all 173 other events together.
+These events, together with TMI (Three Mile Island, 1979), are also the largest radiation release events.
+These events are thus extremely large.
+It is instructive to ask whether a heavy Pareto tail is sufficient to account for these extreme risks or, alternatively, if the tests discussed here can identify outliers / DKs in this data.

-The logarithmic radiation measure, NAMS, as well as the logarithm of damage (in millions of USD) are plotted in Fig.~\ref{fig:nuclear} according to their empirical CCDFs.
-For NAMS, there is a cluster of four points\footnote{From largest to smallest these points correspond to: Chernobyl, 1986; Three Mile Island, 1979; Fukushima, 2011; and Kyshtym, 1957} that appear to be outlying relative to the Exponential df with MLE parameter $\hat{\alpha}_{NAMS}=0.72~(0.3)$, which is qualified by a straight line in the logarithmic plot.
-For logarithmic damage, there are three spaced out events that appear to be outlying\footnote{From largest to smallest these points correspond to: Fukushima, 2011; Chernobyl, 1986; and Tsuruga (Monju), 1995} relative to the Exponential df with MLE parameter $\hat{\alpha}_{\$}=0.61~(0.14)$.